 Jamaica has one of the highest rates of HIV/AIDS infections in the Caribbean region, with an estimated 40,000 people living with it in 2018.
 According to UNAIDS, only 31% of those suffering from the disease in 2018 were receiving medical treatment.

 While the risk to travelers is low, however, it is advised that you avoid any sexual relations or getting a holiday tattoo due to the risk of infection via unhygenic needles.

 Jamaica has two seasons of rain, May and during the hurricane season.
 There have been recorded instances of major flooding in Jamaica due to high rainfall, which can leave roads unusable and towns flooded.

 Like most nations in the Caribbean, Jamaica gets swiped by mother nature occasionally.
 In 2017, Hurricanes Irma and Maria pretty much dodged the island, though unfortunately other Caribbean countries weren’t so lucky and suffered extensive damage.
 Hurricane season runs from June to November, and local weather forecasts give adequate warning in case you need to evacuate or bunker down.

 Jamaica is located near the boundary of two tectonic plates, making it susceptible to the odd rattle.
 The last time Jamaica experienced a major earthquake was in 1993 in Kingston, which is also the most seismically active spot in the country.
 In 2017, 92 earthquakes were reported.
-Here are some tips to help you hopefully survive should you find yourself in an earthquake unexpectedly.
+Find out how to stay safe during an earthquake with these tips from Stephanie Hubbard.